domdavid/winterWonderland/README.md

 ![Screenshot](screeshot1.png)
 ## Introduction
 This project provides a basic Java Swing setup that enables drawing directly on a JFrame.
 It also includes a simple timer-based animation system that refreshes the frame, making it easy to create dynamic visual updates for basic animations.
-* Prerequisites:
+* Prerequisite Knowledge:
+* This project will have you apply your knowledge of the following:
+  * Creating and using Objects
-  * Knowledge of Objects and Writing Classes in Java
+  * Writing Classes in Java
   * Declaring and Creating 1D Arrays of primitives and objects in Java
   * Traversing Arrays in Java
 ## Setup